gtech-mulearn/launchpad-2025-fe/README.md

 # Launchpad-2025

-A modern web application built with TypeScript for the Kerala Launchpad 2025 initiative.
+A modern web application built with TypeScript for the Launchpad 2025 initiative.
 This project aims to provide a robust platform with a focus on scalability, maintainability, and an excellent user experience.

 ## Features